Are Fried Green Tomatoes and Tomatillos Identical for Recipe Purposes?

 Southerners, faced with an abundance of unripe tomatoes as summer waned, ingeniously transformed them into a delectable dish, showcasing their culinary ingenuity and ability to turn humble ingredients into something extraordinary.

-Fried green tomatoes recipe also evokes a sense of nostalgia, conjuring images of lazy afternoons on sprawling porches and the comforting embrace of Southern hospitality.
+The fried green tomatoes recipe also evokes a sense of nostalgia, conjuring images of lazy afternoons on sprawling porches and the comforting embrace of Southern hospitality.

 Why Do They Fry Green Tomatoes and Not Red?

-Green tomatoes, unripe and firmer than their mature red counterparts, have a tartness and subtle tang that add a distinctive flavour when fried.
+Green tomatoes, unripe and firmer than their mature red counterparts, have a tartness and subtle tang that add a distinctive flavor when fried.
 This tanginess complements the breading or batter, creating a delightful contrast between the crispy exterior and the tender, slightly acidic interior.

 The practice of frying green tomatoes also has historical roots.
 In the Southern United States, where this dish originated, they often picked green tomatoes before the first frost in late autumn to prevent spoilage.